joeytyz/ExcelDashboard/README.md

 Environment: Microsoft Excel

-Purpose of this dashboard was to track KPI within the team and external parties and was viewed on a weekly and monthly basis The performance benchmark has been communicated with management to set as a baseline for passing/failing
+Purpose of this dashboard was to track KPI within the team and external parties and was viewed on a weekly and monthly basis (On Time Shipments & On Time Requests)
+The performance benchmark has been communicated with management to set as a baseline for passing/failing

 1. Collection of data was done from 3 different external parties, of which different templates were received and have to be arranged into the correct columns in the Masterfile for analysis